S&P Global Inc.

 Bear Case

-A Ratings cycle peak in 2026 followed by issuance deceleration could compress EPS growth and trigger a meaningful multiple de-rating.
+Ratings cycle peak in 2026 followed by deceleration, combined with AI commoditization of Market Intelligence, could compress earnings growth and trigger a meaningful multiple de-rating.

 Business Model